 Menemen is basically scrambled eggs with tomatoes, peppers and, sometimes, onions.
 The seasoning is quite simple and often includes a dash of dried herbs (I used oregano) and a touch of heat from some chili flakes.
 I used a combination of Aleppo-style pepper, which adds depth and a subtle sweetness, and a dash of hot red pepper flakes for some heat.

 Menemen is a simple and versatile one-pan dish that comes together in 20 minutes or less!
-I serve it often for brunch or dinner with some crusty bread (thick slices are best to sop up all the goodness).
+I serve it often for brunch or dinner with potato pancakes or some crusty bread (thick slices are best to sop up all the goodness).

 Menemen vs. Shakshuka